Adding, Updating, and Managing Multiple Advocates with a CSV Import

 The AdvocateHub can only accept CSV imports that follow the system headers provided on the template.

-To get a copy of your template, from Admin View, click on the Advocates tab, select the grey Options button, and choose Import Advocates from the dropdown menu.
+To get a copy of your template, from Admin View, click on the Advocates tab, select Import Advocates (CSV) button.

 The standard system headers / fields are: